surfaceUsed/http-file-server/Documents/Urls-explained.md

 /files/name/file.txt?action=view
 ```

-- This request retrieves the metadata of the file `file.txt` located in the `/files` directory.
+- This request retrieves the metadata of the file `file.txt` located at the `/files` endpoint.
 - The metadata include details such as file name, id, size, type, creation date, or last modified timestamp.

 View metadata by file ID: